arenaxr/arena-services-docker/README.md

 We clone **ARENA-core** and **arena-persist** to create containers with these services.
 The **ARENA-core** files are copied into the web server container (called ```arena-web```) at build time (thus, updates to ARENA-core require a rebuild of the container).

 Nginx and mosquitto are configured with TLS/SSL using certificates created by certbot (running as a service in a container), which will periodically attempt to renew the certificates.
-On the first execution, certbot must be initialized See [Certbot Init](certbot-init) Section below.
+On the first execution, certbot must be initialized.
+See [Certbot Init](certbot-init) Section below.

 ## Quick Setup